gymreklab/cse185-spring18-week3/CSE185_Week3_PartI.md

 git status
 ```

 You'll likely see that your lab notebook has some modifications that aren't yet committed.
-But you'll also see all of the fastqc output files (`.zip` and `.html`) listed under "Untracked files".
+But you'll also see all of the fastqc output files (`.zip`) as well as the `.fastq` files listed under "Untracked files".
 We don't actually plan on tracking these files with git, and it is a bit annoying to have those keep appearing when we type `git status`.
 We can tell git a list of files to ignore by adding a file called `.gitignore`.
 Open a new file:
 ```
 emacs .gitignore
 ```
 And add the following lines:
 ```
-*.html
+*.fastq
 *.zip
 ```
 Type `ctrl-x ctrl-s` to save and `ctrl-x ctrl-c` to exit.
 Now add the gitignore file, commit, and push your changes: